jdolan44/jdolan44/README.md

 There's not much to see here yet but I plan on adding a few projects in the near future.

-Currently I'm taking classes in data science using R and SQL, as well as an operating systems course.
+Currently I'm taking classes in data science using R, databases in SQL, and operating systems.

 <!---
 - 👀 I’m interested in ...